Preparation Tips for AWS Certified Cloud Practitioner

-In my opinion, these three (3) are the major points ACP validates.
+In my opinion, these three (3) are the major points AWS Cloud Practitioner validates.

-1. Udemy: Stephane Mareek’s course covers the entire ACP knowledge base properly, he also has way of breaking down the complex parts without oversimplification.
+1. Udemy: Stephane Mareek’s course covers the entire AWS Cloud Practitioner knowledge base properly, he also has way of breaking down the complex parts without oversimplification.
 Would recommend it 100%, you can find it here

 2. Andrew Brown’s YouTube video is a 4 hour video that explains all the important ACP details in a concise manner.
 I’d recommend watching it, after watching Stephane’s more detailed tutorials.
 You can get it here

-3. ExamTopics.com Questions; this is a very important part of preparing. a significant part of the questions for the ACP exam are here.
-(40-50%), it made my exam easy and I was able to finish under 35 minutes, because I was already familiar with some questions.
-Link is here
+3. Practice Questions: This is a very important part of preparing.
+Any decent course will have a significant part of the questions for the AWS Cloud Practitioner exam – (40-50%).
+It made my exam easy and I was able to finish under 35 minutes, because I was already familiar with some questions.

 Scheduling and Exam day

 I scheduled my exam day for a week after I finished Stephane’s course and the free practice test in it.
 Mostly because I felt confident enough, as I was also taking ExamTopics questions side by side.